padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 If we choose not to merge the splits, then you can revoke missing disk stores so that the members in Split B can join the cluster.
 We would lose data held by the members in Split A, however.
 The following `gfsh` output shows the outcome of revoking disk stores.

 ✏️  *You may not be able to connect via `gfsh` until the cluster has been auto-restarted, which may take a few minutes.
-You can run `./show_membership_service_failure` to check the restart status.*
+You can run `t_show_membership_service_failure` to check the restart status.*

 ```bash
 gfsh